If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Here are the latest bookmaker odds ahead of the fight.

-Who is the favourite to win the Paul vs. Joshua fight?
+Who is the favourite to win, Paul or Joshua?

 Some have credited Jake Paul for his boxing career but none of his wins - including his most recent against 58-year-old Mike Tyson and former WBC middleweight champion Julio Cesar Chavez Jr - will be preparation for Joshua.